mahtaamn/fixation-generator/README.md

 3.bug_number: what is the main bug number for this task

-4. AOI: Which AOI are we referring to? (area of interest).
+4.AOI: Which AOI are we referring to? (area of interest).

 5.fixation_count: number of fixations for that specific AOI